sneezeparty/soupy/README.md

 4. The number of messages to consider during the bot's response.
 5. A channel for the bot to respond in.

-Error handling *may be* working currently.
-It's hard to say.